Last Updated on

 |Shall I set you up on a blind date?||소개팅 해줄까요?||sogaeting haejulkkayo?|

 |Shall we go on a date together?||uri deiteu halkkayo?|

 |Shall we get dinner together sometime?||eonje uri gachi jeonyeok meogeulkkayo?|

 |Shall we go for a short walk?||잠깐 산책할까요?||jamkkan sanchaekalkkayo?|

 |That was a great evening||jeulgeoun jeonyeogieosseoyo|

 You’ll notice a phrase about using KakaoTalk.
 KakaoTalk is a smartphone chat app that is the preferred app for residents of Korea.
 If you don’t use it yet, get on it and learn the ins-and-outs pronto!
 It could be just the boost your love life needs.

 Kind & Caring Korean Compliments

-These expressions will help you express your admiration for your date or significant other.
+These compliments will help you express your love or admiration for your date or significant other.
 He or she will appreciate your sincerity and kindness!
-If you’re close with that person, you can drop the 요 at the end, which would be a more informal way of saying the phrase.
+If you’re close with that person, you can drop the 요 at the end of the compliments.
+Dropping the 요 is a more informal way of saying the phrase.